Deependra-Das/Roguelike-Game/README.md

 ## Overview

-Monster Survivors is rogue-like survival game where you must waves of monsters that keep on spawning more & more to take you down.
-Choose your weapons & upgrades them to become stronger and survive as long as you can!
+Monster Survivors is casual rogue-like survival shoot'em up game where you must waves of monsters that keep on spawning more & more to take you down.
+Choose your weapons & upgrade them to become stronger to fight the waves of enemies and survive as long as you can!
 The project uses design patterns like Service Locator, MVC, Object Pooling & Observer Pattern.

 ---